hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 sendcmd 1 DB saveasy
 ```

-Reboot the ONT and TELNET will be already opened and you can logon with `root\root` credentials.
+Reboot the ONT and a telnet interface will be available.
+You can login using `root\root` as credentials.

 **Just for OpenFiber firmware**